 While many users have likely already done this, it is the first thing to try.

-it is also a good idea to restart the computer as well as this can often fix a problem.
+It is also a good idea to restart the computer as well as this can often fix the problem.

-To run Steam as Admin, close it, Right-click the Icon, and select Run as Administrator.
+To run Steam as an Admin, close it, Right-click the Icon, and select Run as Administrator.

 This is a common fix that solves the issue for most users.

 There may be an issue with the Graphics Card, which may need an update.